The Netherlands: A trip to Gouda country

 It takes approx 23 hours from Noumea to the Netherlands.
 The travel time may vary depending on your itinerary.
 Flights beyond the Aircalin network are operated by our partner airlines.

-It is 9 hours earlier in Noumea, New Caledonia than in the Netherlands, France.
+It is 9 hours later in Noumea, New Caledonia than in the Netherlands.

 When to go to the Netherlands